 - a.
 General This subcategory includes commercial applicators using or supervising the use of pesticides in, on or around human dwellings, office buildings, institutions such as schools and hospitals, stores, restaurants, industrial establishments (other than in Category 6) including factories, warehouses, food processing plants, food or feed transportation facilities and other structures, vehicles, railroad cars, ships, aircraft and adjacent areas; and for the protection of stored, processed or manufactured products.
 This subcategory also includes commercial applicators using or supervising the use of pesticides to control rodents on refuse areas and to control other pests, including but not limited to birds and mammals. - b.
-Fumigation This subcategory includes commercial applicators using or supervising the use of fumigants or fumigation techniques in any type of structure or transportation device.

-c.
-Disinfectant and Biocide

-- 1. Disinfectant and Biocide Treatments This subcategory includes commercial applicators using or supervising the use of pesticides to treat water in manufacturing, industrial cooling towers, public drinking water treatment plants, sewers, and air conditioning systems. - 2.
-Swimming Pool & Spa This subcategory includes commercial applicators using or supervising the use of pesticides to treat water in swimming pools and spas. - 3.
-Mold Remediation This subcategory includes commercial applicators using or supervising the use of pesticides to treat mold or microbial growth problems.
+Fumigation This subcategory includes commercial applicators using or supervising the use of fumigants or fumigation techniques in any type of structure or transportation device. - c.
+Disinfectant and Biocide Treatments This subcategory includes commercial applicators using or supervising the use of pesticides to treat water in manufacturing, swimming pools, spas, industrial cooling towers, public drinking water treatment plants, sewers and air conditioning systems. - d.

-- d.
 Wood Preserving This subcategory includes commercial applicators using or supervising the use of restricted use pesticides to treat lumber, poles, railroad ties and other types of wooden structures including bridges, shops and homes.
-It also includes commercial applicators applying general use pesticides for remedial treatment to utility poles. - e.
+It also includes commercial applicators applying general use pesticides for remedial treatment to utility poles.

+- e.
 Biting Fly & other Arthropod Vectors This subcategory includes commercial applicators and non-public health governmental officials using or supervising the use of pesticides in management and control of biting flies & other arthropod vectors of public health and public nuisance importance including, but not limited to, ticks, mosquitoes, black flies, midges, and members of the horsefly family. - f.
 Termite Pests This subcategory includes commercial applicators using or supervising the use of pesticides to control termites.